Update on scalar singlet dark matter: Direct detection

 We have made a statistical analysis of what $f_N$ might be in light of these constraints on the nucleon matrix elements.
 We choose to use the isospin breaking ratio $z$ (eq.\ \ref{isospinbreaking}) and the lattice determinations for $\sigma_l$ and $\sigma_s$ as inputs.
 We chose $\sigma_l$ because there is a consensus on its value when evaluated three different ways, and $\sigma_s$ because lattice simulations agree in the prediction that it is small.
 To be precise, we shall use a fixed value for isospin breaking $z=1.49$ and $\sigma_l = 58\pm9$\,MeV with a Gaussian distribution.
 For $\sigma_s$ we explore two possibilities: either $\sigma_s = 43\pm8$\,MeV with a Gaussian distribution or $\sigma_s < 70$\,MeV with a top-hat distribution.
 In addition we allow the light quark masses to be Gaussian distributed with $m_q =m_{q,0} \pm \delta m_{q}$ with $\delta m_{q}\equiv \sfrac{1}{2}(\delta m_{q+}+\delta m_{q-})$ where~\cite{Cheng:2012qr}

 Here all units are in MeV.
 Finally, the nucleon mass is $m_N = (m_n + m_p)/2 = 938.95$\,MeV.

-With these inputs we generate $10^7$ random realizations, from which we construct the distributions for the strangeness content $y$, the matrix element $\sigma_0$ and finally $f_N$.
-Results are displayed in fig.~\ref{fig:FnPlots}.
+With these inputs, we generate $10^7$ random realizations, from which we construct the distributions for the strangeness content $y$, the matrix element $\sigma_0$ and finally $f_N$.
+Results are displayed in Fig.~\ref{fig:FnPlots}.
 Note that $\sigma_0$ distribution is a prediction here.
-It is satisfying to see that it does not depend much on the strangeness input and that the distribution ($\sigma_0 = 55 \pm 9$ MeV) agrees very well with the recent ChPT calculation~\cite{Alarcon:2012kn}.
+It is satisfying to see that it does not depend much on the strangeness input, and that the distribution ($\sigma_0 = 55 \pm 9$ MeV) agrees very well with the recent ChPT calculation ~\cite{Alarcon:2012kn}.
 This lends support to the self-consistency of our analysis.
-The strangeness content $y$ mostly reflects the input choices: because the top-hat choice assumes only an upper bound for the strangeness matrix element, $y$ is only restricted from above.
+The strangeness content $y$ mostly reflects the input choices; the top-hat choice assumes only an upper bound for the strangeness matrix element, so $y$ is only restricted from above.
 This upper bound is almost the same as the upper bound in the Gaussian case, which is not consistent with $y=0$.
-However, what interests us is that both strangeness input choices give comparable, almost Gaussian distributions for the Higgs-nucleon coupling.
-In the top-hat case we find $f_N = 0.341\pm 0.021$ and in the Gaussian case $f_N = 0.348\pm 0.015$.
-All uncertainties quoted are formal 1-sigma (68.3\% CL) limits.

-Thus the error in the determination of $f_N$ is quite a lot smaller than one might believe; less than 10 per cent according to our analysis.
-Taking the mean value of the two different strangeness input choices, we will use $f_N = 0.345$ in our analysis.
-This is also exactly the central value that we would have obtained (with an uncertainty of 0.016) had we instead used $\sigma_s = 40\pm10$\,MeV, as advocated in ref.\ \cite{Junnarkar:2013ac}.
+However, what interests us is that both strangeness input choices give comparable distributions for the Higgs-nucleon coupling.
+In the Gaussian case we find $f_N = 0.30\pm 0.01$ at the formal 1-sigma (68.3\% CL) level.
+In the top-hat case we find the same mean value, but the $f_N$-distribution is broader and not Gaussian.
+We roughly estimate that $f_N = 0.30\pm 0.03$ in this case (see Fig.~\ref{fig:FnPlots}).
+Thus the error in the determination of $f_N$ is quite a lot smaller than one might believe; less than 10 per cent according to our analysis.\footnote{Note that the result quoted in the first published versions of this paper, $f_N = 0.345\pm 0.016$, was incorrect.
+This was due to an unfortunate, simple error in the code.
+All plots in this version use the corrected value.}